dbaarda/librsync-tests/RESULTS.rst

 Delta got 2x faster again with v2.3.0, which is entirely due to the default blocksizes being larger for larger files.

+With optimizations in v2.3.1 it got a tiny bit faster but it's hard to see.
+The hashtable speedups are mostly visible when the hashtable is large, and larger blocks make the hashtable smaller.
+For some filesizes the hashtable speedups are slightly offset by slightly smaller blocks (due to rounding down to a multiple of the blake2b blocksize), but that should also translate into slightly smaller deltas.

-So good news; deltas have gotten 7x faster since v1.0.1, and even v1.0.1 was intended to be faster than the versions before that.
+So good news; deltas have gotten 8x faster since v1.0.1, and even v1.0.1 was intended to be faster than the versions before that.

 .. image:: data/time-vers-defaults-patch.svg